noiseonwires/yac-ws-bridge/README.md

 The combination below has proven both effective and stable:

 - On the phone: install the MAUI client (this app, BTF) and [v2rayNG](https://github.com/2dust/v2rayNG).
 In v2rayNG, enable per-app proxying and pick the apps you actually want to route through the tunnel (e.g. Chrome and Telegram only — this is important so v2rayNG does NOT try to route BTF's own upstream traffic, which would cause a loop).
-Create a new outbound profile of type SOCKS (or VLESS) and point it to `127.0.0.1:5080`.
+Create a new outbound profile of type SOCKS (or VLESS) and point it to `127.123.45.67:5080`.
 Start BTF first and connect to the server, then enable v2rayNG.
 - On the adapter side (VPS): run Dante (SOCKS) or XRay (VLESS) listening on whatever address the adapter forwards to (i.e. the adapter's `target.address`).
 The adapter delivers each incoming TCP stream to it and the proxy then exits to the open internet.

 Flow: `app → v2rayNG (per-app) → BTF helper :5080 → YC → BTF adapter → Dante/XRay → internet`.

+---

+## Customizing endpoint paths

+To avoid a recognisable URL structure, you can rename all of the default endpoint paths to anything you like.
+None of these paths are part of the wire protocol — they are just labels.
+Defenders fingerprint on whatever is unique, so changing them is recommended.

+**WebSocket paths (`/_adapter`, `/_helper`) — configurable without touching code.**

+1. In [`bridge-cloud/spec.yaml`](bridge-cloud/spec.yaml), rename the two top-level path keys (`/_adapter` and `/_helper`) to arbitrary strings, e.g. `/q7x` and `/k2m`. **Do not** change the `context.route` values (`adapter`, `helper`) — those are internal labels the function code switches on.
+2. Update `bridge.url` in [`adapter.config.yaml`](adapter-and-helper/adapter.config.yaml) to use the new adapter path.
+3. Update `bridge.url` in [`helper.config.yaml`](adapter-and-helper/helper.config.yaml) (or the **Bridge URL** field in the MAUI app) to use the new helper path.
+4. Redeploy the API Gateway with the updated spec.

+**HTTP path `/conn-ids` — currently hardcoded in two source files.**

+The adapter's HTTP endpoint that the Cloud Function polls on cold start is `/conn-ids`.
+To rename it, change both:

+- [`adapter-and-helper/cmd/adapter/main.go`](adapter-and-helper/cmd/adapter/main.go) — the `mux.HandleFunc("/conn-ids", ...)` line.
+- [`bridge-cloud/index.js`](bridge-cloud/index.js) — the line that builds the URL: `ADAPTER_URL.replace(/\/+$/, '') + '/conn-ids'`.

+Then rebuild the adapter and redeploy the function.
+Log strings mentioning `/conn-ids` can stay as-is — they are not visible externally.

 ---